the-turing-way/the-turing-way/book/website/reproducible-research/open.md

 - _Be reusable_: Research outputs need to be licensed appropriately, so that prospective users know any limitations on re-use.
 - _Be transparent_: With appropriate metadata to provide clear statements of how research output was produced and what it contains.

-The research process typically has the following form: data is collected and then analysed (usually using software).
+Schematically, the research process has the following form: data are collected and then analysed (often using software).
 This process may involve the use of specialist hardware.
 The results of the research are then published.
-Throughout the process, it is good practice for researchers to document their working in notebooks.
+Throughout the process, it is good practice for researchers to document their work.
+This can happen in notebooks or other forms of documentation.
+For experimental studies, Electronic Lab Notebooks are common.
 Open research aims to make each of these elements open:

 - _Open Data_: Documenting and sharing research data openly for re-use.
 - _Open Source Software_: Documenting research code and routines, and making them freely accessible and available.